-DR Congo: Power cable collapse at Kinshasa market kills 26 in
+DR Congo: Power cable collapse at Kinshasa market kills 26

 - Published